NHTSA 2010 Wheelchair Van Crash Test Standards

 New standards went into effect September 2009 (for 2010 vehicles) that required satisfactory completion of 35 mph front, 50 mph rear, and 33.5 mph side collisions.
 Undoubtedly, the most significant change was the 20 mph increase on rear impact testing of conversion vans.

-Adaptive Mobility Systems, Inc. proved successful in all three 2010 standards--one of the very few wheelchair van companies to successfully pass NHTSA's newer, more rigorous requirements in the first attempt.
-The AMS Edge conversion earned its stripes in December of 2007, and the Legend followed in February of 2008.
-Thanks to Adaptive Mobility Systems' ultra-strong floor pan, the AMS handicap accessible minivan conversions available to buy from our inventory are considered as safe as their original stock car counterparts.
+AMS Vans proved successful in all three 2010 standards--one of the very few wheelchair van companies to successfully pass NHTSA's newer, more rigorous requirements in the first attempt.
+The AMS Vans Edge conversion earned its stripes in December of 2007, and the Legend followed in February of 2008.
+The AMS Vans handicap accessible minivan conversions available to buy from our inventory are considered as safe as their original stock car counterparts.

 Have you ever noticed the tests' battering ram is angled during the side impact test?
 If you pay close attention, you can see that the device used to ram the van is specifically angled at 45 degrees in an attempt to replicate a real-life scenario.
 In fact, everything from the speed of impact to the full-scale anthropometric test devices (the test dummies) are specifically designed to simulate real-world conditions.

-Click here to check out safety videos relating to the AMS brand of wheelchair van conversions.
+Click here to check out safety videos relating to the AMS Vans brand of wheelchair van conversions.